temporalio/temporal-jumpstart-dotnet/docs/workflows/WORKFLOWS.md

 | Typescript   | Just a Typescript function | [Develop a Workflow](https://docs.temporal.io/develop/typescript/core-application#develop-workflows) |
 | PHP          | Workflow Interface class with ```#[WorkflowInterface]``` annotation and an implementation class | [Develop a Workflow](https://docs.temporal.io/develop/php/core-application#develop-workflows) |

+What about my dependencies?
+Can I pass a Logger to my Workflow?
+I also need to connect to a database from my Workflow, how do I do that?
+Remember in the previous section when we talked about determinism as well as serialization?
+Input and output parameters to the Workflow have to be Serializable, so that leaves out handlers to resources like loggers and databases.
+Having these handlers directly in the Workflow code will likely break determinism since there are typically side effects you cannot be in control of.
+Specifically for a logger, we have our own deterministic version of a logger that can be used inside a Workflow.
+The exact implementation differs per SDK, so check our SDK documentation.
+Database connections should not be made inside of a Workflow, they should only be made inside Activities.
+We will cover Activities in the next section of the class.